agilecrm/rest-api/README.md

 ###dev/api/campaigns/enroll/email
 Method: POST

-- This is used when a campaign needs to be added to a contact (with an email address)
+- This is used when a contact added to campaign (with an email address)

 ###Using curl
 ```sh